iamcybher808/iamcybher808/README.md

-# Hello, I'm CHANGEME
+# Hello, my name is Courtney.
 <a href="https://www.linkedin.com/in/courtney-wright03/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

 Currently, I am a Security Analyst that focuses on spotting Phishing attacks.

 ## Objective
-[Provide Objective - Remove this afterwards]]

 I am career changer, I use to focus on health and the human body.
 Now, I am passionate about computers and helping companies maintain a healthy state.
 I am eager to transition in this field, specifically aiming to join a team as a Security Analyst III (Threat Hunter).

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]